Switching from Free to Paid Project Management Tools: What to Consider

 What are the other benefits of paid project management software?

-Another benefit of investing in paid software is the feature of generating even more detailed reports and analytics.
+Paid PM software features generate even more detailed reports and analytics.
 This can offer insight not only into the progress of the project performance but also identify areas that would need improvement, not just on the overall project but also on your team’s task progression.

 Why is centralised project management software better than utilising multiple tools?